Flora opened the screen door for her guest.

 “I call forth the seed of the forbidden fruit!” he said in a loud, firm voice.
 “Come forth, oh child of the serpent!”

 The daylight streaming through the window darkened as thunder rolled outside.
-Flora knew this to be a coincidence—it had to be—but her adrenaline spiked anyway as a cold fear wrapped its dark arms around her.
+Flora knew this to be a coincidence—it had to be—but her adrenaline spiked anyway as a cold fear wrapped its shadowy arms around her.

 “No!” cried Tavon.
 “No!”